-- Supports S.M.A.R.T. and bad sector detection. - HDD group management. - Supports HDD standby function. - HDD property: redundancy, read-only, read/write (R/W). - HDD quota management; different capacity can be assigned to different channel. - RAID 0, RAID 1, RAID 5, RAID 6, and RAID 10 are supported. - Hot-swappable RAID storage scheme, and can be enabled and disabled on your demand.
-And 16/24 arrays can be configured. - Disk clone to the eSATA disk. - HDD health monitoring.
+- Up to 4 SATA hard disks and 1 eSATA disk can be connected. - Supports 8 network disks (NAS/IP SAN disk). - Supports S.M.A.R.T. and bad sector detection. - HDD group management.

+- Supports HDD standby function. - HDD property: redundancy, read-only, read/write (R/W). - HDD quota management; different capacity can be assigned to different channel. - RAID0, RAID1, RAID5, RAID6 and RAID 10 are supported. - Hot-swappable RAID storage scheme, and can be enabled and disabled on your demand.
+And 16 arrays can be configured. - Supports disk clone to the eSATA disk.